redtexts/texts/goldner_1991_bordiga_community.md

 outlook informed by "the best of German Social Democracy and Russian Bolshevism" which has now become problematic, it is that rose tinted view of the early SPD.
-It is through that view that the international left was colonized by the lenses of _Aufklaerung_ which originated in the civil service of the enlightened despotic states.
+It is through that view that the international left was colonized by the lenses of _Aufklärung_ which originated in the civil service of the enlightened despotic states.

 One can see this impasse on several levels.
 Let us begin with the